ArminSmajlagic/Data-Structures-And-Algorithms/project/algorithms/README.md

 Among them, the best is selected based on the amount of space and execution time it requires.
 The algorithms are the prior written steps to the implementation of software.
 Many algorithms may be designed as a solution for a given problem.
-The algorithm shows the clear path to get the required soft ware solution.
+The algorithm shows the clear path to get the required software solution.
 It is a mathematical procedure or notation to represent the solution of a problem.
-It should be clear and unambiguous.

 ## PROPERTIES OF THE BEST ALGORITHMS